chethanvasishta/essential-cs/README.md

 3. [Address Space] What's an address space?
     - What's the size of address space for a 32-bit process?
 64-bit process?
     - Is the address space of a process contiguous?
+    - Does the address space always start from 0?
     - Is the address space private to a process?
     - What's a kernel address space and a user address space?
 Why is this needed?
         - What gets allocated in the kernel space vs. user space?
         - When can a process access user space?
 When can it access kernel space?
+        - What is the difference between user mode and kernel mode?
     - What's the difference between virtual address and a physical address?
     - Can a process ever issue loads/stores to a physical address?
 4. [Implementation]
     - How is a virtual address converted to a physical address?
     - What are page tables?
 Why do you need them?
         - Can you brief the pros and cons of major page table implementations - radix, inverted?
+        - Does each process carry its own page table?
     - Where are the page tables stored?
         - Is it part of the user space?
         - Can a process ever access a page table directly?